13 Weeks • 16 College Credits

 Midway through the semester, travel to New Zealand where you’ll learn to surf in Raglan before visiting the world famous Waitomo Glowworm Caves and travel to Rotorua, famous for Maori culture and boiling mud pools.
 Whitewater raft the Kaituna River, and try luging, zorbing, and agrojetting.

-Next, make your way to Australia where you’ll explore the intricately connected ecosystem of the Daintree Rainforest, the world’s oldest surviving rainforest, see firsthand the impact of climate change on the great barrier reef system, and partner with the Australia Zoo for field research.
-Students spend twelve weeks abroad, including six weeks in Fiji, two weeks in New Zealand, and four weeks in Australia.
+Next, make students make their way to Australia where they explore the intricately connected ecosystem of the Daintree Rainforest, the world’s oldest surviving rainforest, see firsthand the impact of climate change on the great barrier reef system, and partner with the Australia Zoo for field research.

 The Semester At-a-Glance